December 5, 2015

 The title is the first thing they will likely see.
 Users judge the title hard and decide then and there if the content is worth looking into further.
 Take time to craft a great title or headline for your pages.
 Doing this will increase legibility and overall traffic more than anything else on your website.

 Aside from the title itself the content needs to be quality stuff.
 Don’t plagiarize or fall into the pattern of copying other writers or websites.
-Try to be as original as possible even if the subject matter at hand has been discussed many times prior somewhere else.
+Try to be as original as possible even if the subject matter at hand has been discussed many times prior to somewhere else.

 Lists are a great clear way to get content across in an outlined form.
 People spot these fast and read them more often than paragraph-based text.
 Lists are usually used to introduce more of one thing.
-For example, to enhance your content you should:
+For example, to enhance the content you should:

 - Craft an intriguing title or headline